Radiation dermatitis – the unwelcome consequence of a life-saving therapy

 Radiation dermatitis treatment

 During radiation therapy not only cancer cells are destroyed, but also nearby existing healthy cells are also affected by this form of treatment.
 Additionally, a patient may develop unpleasant and sometimes serious side effects such as radiation dermatitis.19 The prevention and treatment of these side effects are an essential part of the whole treatment protocol because it can have an extensive impact on the treatment outcome.

 The best way to manage radiation dermatitis is to prevent it.

-StrataXRT helps to preserve the fragile epidermis for longer while providing symptomatic relief at the same time.
+StrataXRT helps to preserve the fragile epidermis for longer while the moist wound healing environment provides symptomatic relief at the same time.

 It is recommended to increase the skin’s hydration level before therapy; maximize the water intake before and throughout the treatment and apply moisturizing agents that do not contain perfume or parabens.
 StrataXRT is a semi-occlusive, self-drying, transparent gel.
 StrataXRT forms a thin protective film on the skin surface to minimize Transepidermal Water Loss (TEWL) to keep the skin hydrated.
 StrataXRT can be used after the very first radiation session to minimize the development of radiation dermatitis.

 During radiation therapy the skin may start to show the side effect radiation dermatitis which is characterized by itchiness and inflammation of the skin.
 To reduce these side effects it is essential to use a topical agent which ensures that the skin is well hydrated and protected from microbial invasion.
 When the skin toxicity increases dry or moist desquamation may develop.
 This is where an appropriate open-wound and anti-infective topical dressing should be applied to the affected areas.15